Anger – Managing trigger events

 Managing your anger

-If you need to talk to someone, give one of our MensLine Australia counsellors a call on 1300 78 99 78 or access free video and online counselling.
+If you need to talk to someone, give one of our MensLine Australia counsellors a call on 1300 78 99 78 or click on the floating chat button on the right to access online counselling.
+We are here 24/7 and our service is free.

 More from how to deal with anger